The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 Hi, Brian.
 It's Bernardo.
 Let me take the first part of your question about the performance evaluation, and then I'm going to ask David to follow-up on the SG&A piece.
 I think it's reasonable to say that after the first quarter that that has been a weaker quarter for us and for the industry in general, right?
 And we have been significantly progressed, month-by-month, quarter-by-quarter, and when you compare the second half with the first half, we continue to make core progress in almost all geographies and all channels, right?

 That's something we have been highlighting on calls.
 George has talked about that several times as well, and we are pleased to see that coming, right?
 So when you see our profitable growth agenda to mean investments of big bet innovations, go-to-market, digital growth, whitespace food service, efficiencies on the marketing side.
 They are all materializing, right?
 And it's gaining momentum as we speak.
 So we are pleased to see that.

-In other hand, you're right to say that we have some short-term headwinds that really doesn't – that doesn't change the growth potential and the way we are seeing 2018 and beyond.
+On other hand, you're right to say that we have some short-term headwinds that really doesn't – that doesn't change the growth potential and the way we are seeing 2018 and beyond.
 And you're also right to say that we should continue to see the acceleration of our EBITDA growth looking fourth quarter, right?
 Especially with the savings curve materializing the way we wanted them to do it.

 We finalizing our footprint initiatives, we are raising our all-in base of the savings, so we should see more of that in the fourth quarter, especially in the bottom line worldwide.
 With that, I will pass to David here to comment on specific on the numbers.